networknt/light-doc/content/en/style/light-rest-4j/openapi-security.md

 reviewed: true
 ---

-This handler is part of the [light-rest-4j][] which is built on top of light-4j but focused on RESTful API only.
-Also, it only works with OpenAPI 3.0 specification.
-There are another set of middleware handlers that work with Swagger 2.0 specification.
+This handler is part of the [light-rest-4j][], which is built on top of light-4j but focused on RESTful API only.
+Also, it only works with the OpenAPI 3.0 specification.
+There is another set of middleware handlers that work with Swagger 2.0 specification.

 It supports OAuth2 with JWT token distributed verification and can be extended to other authentication and authorization approaches.